Weldon Spring Conservation Area

+Protected land in Missouri, U.S.

 The Weldon Spring Conservation Area, is a 8398 acre conservation area that is owned and managed by the Missouri Department of Conservation and located in St. Charles County, Missouri.
 The area borders the Missouri River, and the Katy Trail runs through the area but is not considered part of the conservation area.

 History

 The area was named for John Weldon, who immigrated to the area in 1796 and acquired a 425 acre Spanish Land Grant.
 During WWII The U.S. Government acquired nearly 17000 acre in the area to build a munitions plant.
 Portions of the Conservation Area were used by the Weldon Spring Ordnance Works, and old bunkers formerly used for the storage of TNT still dot the area.
 The area is part of a superfund site, and has been decontaminated.
 TNT and uranium processing were done on this site.

 All of the land except the munitions plant was given to the University of Missouri in 1948 for use as an agricultural experiment station.
 The Department of Conservation originally purchased 7230 acre from the University of Missouri to establish the conservation area in 1978.